MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-With our `App.tsx` file updated we can move on to updating our `Display`, `Navigation`, and `MetaMaskError` components which will each in some form utilize our `useMetaMask` hooks to invoke our functions that modify state or use the state itself.
+With our `App.tsx` file updated, we can move on to updating our `Display`, `Navigation`, and `MetaMaskError` components which will each in some form utilize our `useMetaMask` hooks to invoke our functions that modify state or use the state itself.

 ### 4. Connect to MetaMask in Navigation

-In our previous tutorial were connecting to MetaMask, displaying `address`, `balance`, and `chainId` information all in one component.
-But now we want to split all of that up amongst our various components.
+In our previous tutorial, we connected to MetaMask, displaying `address`, `balance`, and `chainId` information in one component.
+But now, we want to split that up among our various components.

-Navigation will simply connect to MetaMask, use conditional rendering to show an Install or Connect button or once connected display our wallet address in a link that connects to [etherescan](https://etherscan.io).
+Navigation will connect to MetaMask, use conditional rendering to show an **"Install MetaMask"** or **"Connect MetaMask"** button or, once connected, display our wallet address in a hypertext link that connects to [Etherescan](https://etherscan.io).

-In the `/src/components/Navigation/Navigation.tsx` file add the following code:
+In the `/src/components/Navigation/Navigation.tsx` file, add the following code:

 ```ts
 import { useMetaMask } from '@/hooks/useMetaMask'